daniel1noble/metaDigitise/README.md

 library(metaDigitise)
 ```

-Installation will make the primary functions for data extraction `metaDigitise` and `bulk_metaDigitise` accessible to users along with their help files.
-Standard base functions, such as `summary`, `print` and `plot` (used for re-plotting calibrations) will also work on `bulk_metaDigitise` objects.
+Installation will make the primary function for data extraction, `metaDigitise`, accessible to users along with its help file.

 # Setting up directory structures

 The `metaDigitise` package is quite flexible and is currently being made even more flexible.
-Users can extract single figures (if this is all they have) using the `metaDigitise` function with a path name to the specific file needing extraction.
-However, often many figures need extracting from a single paper or set of papers and, so, `bulk_metaDigitise` helps expedite this situation preventing users from having to constantly specify the directories where files are stored. `bulk_metaDigitise` essentially will bring up each figure within a folder automatically and allow the user to click and enter the relevant information about a figure as you go.
+Users can extract single figures (if this is all they have) using the `metaDigitise` function with a path name to the directory with the file.
+However, often many figures need extracting from a single paper or set of papers. `metaDigitise` will also handle situation this seamlessly by simply cycling through all figures within the directory.
+This is useful because it expedites digitising figures as it prevents users from having to constantly specify the directories where files are stored. `metaDigitise` essentially will bring up each figure within a folder automatically and allow the user to click and enter the relevant information about a figure as you go.
 This information is then all stored in a data frame or list at the end of the process, saving quite a bit of time.
-Users can also quit (`control c`) at any time and the data from digitised figures will automatically be written to the `caldat/` folder for later use.
+Users can stop mid-way through a folder by simplying exiting after the last plot they have digitised.
+The data from completed figures will automatically be written to the `caldat/` folder for later use and editing should the user need to do this.

-Many `metaDigitise` functions work on whole directories.
-Users can get creative in how they set up the directories of figures (currently .png, .jpg, .tiff, .pdf images can be used) to facilitate extraction.
-For example, one might have 3–4 figures from a single paper that need extracting and the user may want to focus on a single paper at a time as the need to extract comes up.
+`metaDigitise` can work on a directory with figures (currently .png, .jpg, .tiff, .pdf images can be used) from many different papers and if different type.
+However, users can get creative in how they set up the directories of figures  to facilitate extraction.
+For example, one might have 3–4 figures from a single paper that need extracting and the user may want to focus on a single paper at a time as the need to extract comes up and information about a paper is fresh in the users head.
 This could be done by simply setting up a file structure as follows and then using `bulk_metaDigitise` for each papers folder:

 	* Main project directory
 		+ Paper1_P1